 Coffee history… a bit of a mystery

 Word of the beverage spread to the Arabian Peninsula.
-Soon the berries and the beans inside were cultivated, and the drink was enjoyed in homes and public spaces throughout the Near East.
-European travelers got a whiff of the excitement, word continued to spread, and eventually the Dutch, French and British started cultivating coffee in their respective colonies throughout (Java) Indonesia, the Caribbean, and the Americas.
+Soon, the berries and the beans inside were cultivated, and the drink was enjoyed in homes and public spaces throughout the Near East.
+Subsequently, European travelers got a whiff of the excitement, word continued to spread.
+And eventually, the Dutch, French and British started cultivating coffee in their respective colonies throughout (Java) Indonesia, the Caribbean, and the Americas.

 Blessing of the grounds

 In the 1600s, Italians had doubts about the wholesomeness and holiness of the bitter beverage, so they asked the Pope to taste it and weigh in.
-He was a fan, so you can imagine how fast that hashtag trended.
-The Europeans started trading in their morning mugs of mead and beer for a cup of coffee and conversation.
+Obviously, he was a fan, so you can imagine how fast that hashtag trended.
+After that, the Europeans started trading in their morning mugs of mead and beer for a cup of coffee and conversation.
 In the 1770s, coffee was the perfect substitute for American colonists when British taxes had soon-to-be patriots tossing their tea into Boston Harbor.